FredrikNoren/ungit/PLUGINS.md

 * JS for Component

    Each component gets to have one javascipt files.
-But each javasciprt file can require other javascript in it's directory or other libraries.
+However each javasciprt file can require other javascript in it's directory or other libraries.
+If you are doing require by relative pass as exampled in [graph.js](https://github.com/FredrikNoren/ungit/blob/master/components/graph/graph.js), you wouldn't have to include the js in browserify job in [Gruntfile.js](https://github.com/FredrikNoren/ungit/blob/master/Gruntfile.js).